awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

     <img src="https://awesome-astra.github.io/docs/img/google-cloud-dataflow/logo_dataflow.png" height="30px" />

-    Google Dataflow is an hosted version of `Apache Beam` running in google cloud platform, it is also called an **Apache Beam Runner** It allows users to build and execute data pipelines.
+    Google Dataflow is an hosted version of `Apache Beam` running in the Google Cloud Platform, it is also called an **Apache Beam Runner** It allows users to build and execute data pipelines.
 It enables the processing of large amounts of data in a parallel and distributed manner, making it scalable and efficient.
 Dataflow supports both batch and streaming processing, allowing for real-time data analysis.
 Users can write data processing pipelines using a variety of programming languages such as Java, Python, and SQL.
 Dataflow  provides **native integration** with main Google Cloud services, such as **BigQuery** and **Pub/Sub**.

     <img src="https://awesome-astra.github.io/docs/img/google-cloud-dataflow/dataflow-ecosystem.png" />